Trade Execution Flow as the Underlying Source of Market Dynamics: Available financial data and time scales

 For multiple assets (assuming the price phase space is relatively stable), such an approach is not directly applicable.
 A possible alternative is to construct the Christoffel function in the price space of several assets, in a manner similar to that described in Appendix \ref{ChristoffelSpectrum}.
 For a full basis, this approach provides an analogue of the joint price distribution; selecting a few states with large coverage could potentially create a predictive model (provided the distribution is stable).
 However, this approach -- similar to an orthogonal polynomial model -- is not dynamic; it is more akin to returning to frequently visited points in the phase space.

 These demonstrations are simple examples illustrating the potential use of a large number of moments.
 While they operate on prices and generate charts, they do not directly convey information about market dynamics.
 Nevertheless, the availability of a large number of sampled moments is valuable, as it allows us to formulate and solve generalized eigenproblems, such as (\ref{OpolMinRoots}).
 This specific eigenproblem primarily serves to plot informative charts that highlight the price levels at which substantial trading occurred in the past.

 A useful application of this orthogonal polynomial technique for market practitioners is as follows.
-Instead of relying on the commonly used symmetric plots $P_{ma} \pm \sigma_{ma}$ to determine action thresholds, a substantially better approach is to construct an orthogonal polynomial of degree $2$ or $3$ and monitor the crossing of the current last price with the minimum or maximum roots $\pi^{[i]}$ of the polynomial.
+Instead of relying on the commonly used symmetric plots $P_{ma} \pm \sigma_{ma}$ to determine action thresholds, a substantially better approach is to construct an orthogonal polynomial of degree $2$ or $3$ and monitor the crossing of the current last price with the minimum or maximum roots $\pi^{[i]}$ of the corresponding orthogonal polynomial.
 These roots correspond to the support points of trading volume and can capture distribution asymmetry and other relevant factors, providing a more informative basis for trading decisions.
 However, our aim is far more ambitious --- understanding market dynamics --- and this example was presented solely to illustrate the eigenproblem technique that we actively employ in the subsequent analysis.